onetwosri/no-teleport-olm/lightning cycle olm.md

 Again, there are 4 scenarios:
 1. Kill from mage side safespot
    - Immediately hit the melee hand and tank 2 hits to check the cycle (just like in the 4:1 method).
-If neither of the two attacks is a special, then skip the next special because it will be teleports.
+If neither of the two attacks is a special, then skip the next special.

 Examples: